OpenSCAP/openscap/README.md

 ## Microsoft Windows Support

-The Microsoft Windows support [is officially void](docs/windows.md) as of Feb 1 2022.
+The Microsoft Windows support [is officially void](docs/windows.md) as of Febuary 1, 2022.

 ## Use cases